Three Ways to Use Twitter to Join the Conversation Around You… Instead of Starting It

 Say Thank You

-Another simple way to connect with others is to thank them whenever they retweet one of your posts, regardless of whether they add any additional comments.
+Another simple way to connect with others is to thank them whenever they retweet one of your posts.
+Do this regardless of whether they add any additional comments.
 This can make it easy to start the discussion on a positive note.

 Alternatively, you can view the posts of the person who retweeted you and see what they’ve been posting.
 If you find something of interest, return the favor with a retweet or a comment to help build a rapport.

-Ultimately, getting involved in a conversation on Twitter is relatively easy, particularly if you take some time to find interesting tweets, follow people who post valuable information, and track down chats that happen on a regular schedule.
+Ultimately, involving yourself in a conversation on Twitter is relatively easy.
+Take some time to find interesting tweets, follow people who post valuable information, and track down chats that happen on a regular schedule.